Sasha Handley

 Opportunities

-I have supervised a number of MA and PhD students (many with AHRC or ESRC funding) and I welcome enquiries from students interested in any aspect of social and cultural history in the early modern period.
+I have supervised a number of MA and PhD students (many with AHRC, ESRC or Wellcome Trust funding) and I welcome enquiries from students interested in any aspect of social and cultural history in the early modern period.

 Expertise related to UN Sustainable Development Goals